Creamy, energizing, and packed with vegan protein—this chocolate matcha smoothie is perfect post-workout or as a delicious way to recharge.

 One of my favorite gym smoothies inspired this matcha green tea smoothie recipe.
 The first time I tried matcha blended with cocoa, I was hooked.
-The chocolatey richness combined with the smooth, earthy matcha made for the ultimate energy boost (and it felt like such a treat).
+The chocolatey richness combined with the matcha made for the ultimate energy boost (and it felt like such a treat).

 Now, this is one of my go-to smoothie recipes for a healthy breakfast, after strength workouts, long runs, and honestly just because — it’s that good.